Coordimap

 Coordimap uses two different identifiers for two different jobs:

-• data_source_id identifies the data source record you created in the Coordimap UI.
+• id identifies the data source record you created in the Coordimap UI.

 • scope_id identifies the real upstream ownership boundary for the assets.